Trump Team Killed Rule Designed To Protect Health Workers From Pandemic Like COVID-19

 A deadly escalation of the H1N1 crisis

-This spring, hospitals and nursing homes found themselves facing much of the same crisis they experienced during H1N1, with many facilities unprepared and unequipped.
+This spring, hospitals and nursing homes found themselves facing much of the same crisis they experienced during the H1N1 outbreak, with many facilities unprepared and unequipped.
 Only this time the scale was larger and deadlier.

-The federal government reports that at least 43,000 frontline healthcare workers have gotten sick, many of them infected while caring for COVID-19 patients in facilities where personal protective equipment was being rationed.
+The federal government reports that at least 43,000 front-line health care workers have gotten sick, many infected, while caring for COVID-19 patients in facilities where personal protective equipment was being rationed.

-"Even just a few months ago, I couldn't have imagined that I would have been on a Zoom call reading out the names of registered nurses who have died on the front lines of a pandemic," said Bonnie Castillo who heads a union called National Nurses United.
+"Even just a few months ago, I couldn't have imagined that I would have been on a Zoom call reading out the names of registered nurses who have died on the front lines of a pandemic," said Bonnie Castillo, who heads the National Nurses United union.

 "The memorial was not only about grief.
 It was also about anger."